Sysprep Process Overview

 The Sysprep tool logs Windows Setup actions in different directories, depending on the configuration pass.
 Because the generalize configuration pass deletes certain Windows Setup log files, the Sysprep tool logs generalize actions outside the standard Windows Setup log files.
 The following table shows the different log file locations that Sysprep uses.

-Unattended Windows Setup actions
+Unattended Windows Setup actions (OOBE)

 For more information, see Deployment Troubleshooting and Log Files.